bsimkins11-source/marketing-data-app/PROMPT_GUIDE.md

 ---

-*This prompt guide is based on the FreshNest marketing campaign data and has been thoroughly tested for accuracy and consistency.*
+*This prompt guide is based on the FreshNest marketing campaign data and has been thoroughly tested for accuracy and consistency.
+The application is now production-ready with a clean, optimized codebase.*